Lbalkenhol/candl/docs/interface/interface_sampler.rst

             feedback: True # Switch off to hide feedback from candl initialisation
             data_selection: ... # Select a subset of the data set
             clear_internal_priors: True # Switch off to use candl internal priors
+            wrapper: None # Use a wrapper likelihood, e.g. 'clipy'
+            additional_args: {} # Additional arguments to pass to the likelihood at initialisation

 Only ``data_set_file`` is required, the other arguments are optional.
 Again, by default the candl internal priors are not applied, set ``clear_internal_priors: False`` if you want to use them.